RomainPastureau/find_delay/README.md

 * Simplified `from find_delay.find_delay import find_delay` to `from find_delay import find_delay`
 * Corrected scaling (again) on the aligned arrays graph
 * Reestablished audio examples with downloadable WAV files when running the demo
-* Added an example with random generated numbers
+* Added an example with randomly generated numbers

 **2.6 (2024-05-08)**
 * Removed demo audio files to lighten the Python package; they are still available on the main branch